microsoft/fast/sites/website/src/docs/resources/glossary.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/resources/glossary.md
 ---
 #### Design System

-In FAST, the Design System is a collection of properties that informs visual rendering.
-It generally contains information about fonts, type-ramps, colors, etc.
+A Design System can generally be thought of as a collection of resources for interactive media that promotes brand alignment.
+While that definition is intentionally broad, in UI development, Design Systems generally manifest as component libraries surrounded by usage guidance and design principles.

 #### ES2015